-This section presents the Town Manager's budget requests in accordance with the directions of the Finance Committee that three different budget options can be presented.
+This section presents my budget requests in accordance with the directions of the Finance Committee that three different budget options can be presented.
 This includes the 1% reduction compared to FY08 budget and the level staff budget.
-The Town Manager also maintains the departmental request budget, which shows the requests for existing resources and new initiatives that have been presented by Town department heads.
-However, this budget level has been excluded, given the overall lack of revenue growth for FY09.
+I also maintain the departmental request budget, which shows the requests for resources that I have been presented with from the Town department heads.
+However, I am not recommending any of these requests, given the overall lack of revenue growth for FY09.